cakirmehmete/tigerapps/tigerapps/wintersession/README.md

 To add new courses, hit Courses, then "Add course" on the top right.
 Here's how to fill out the form:

 * Course ID: enter some kind of numerical ID, like 10000.
-But if the course has a hard enrollment cap, put an E in front of the course ID, e.g. E10000.
 Make sure these are unique.
 * Description, Cancelled, Room: self-explanatory
 * Title: if you add "(External)", without the quotes, at the beginning of the course title, users will be prompted to look at the course description for external enrollment information.
 If the course title starts with "OA", the student will be prompted to visit the OA website.
 * Min enroll: leave this at 0.